 Originally known as Alveston Manor, Old Church Farm can trace its noble history back to Medieval times when it was owned by King Harold of Wessex prior to the Norman Conquest in 1066.
 It was taken over by William the Conqueror and subsequent Kings of England who used it as a hunting lodge.
 In 1149 it was given over to barons beginning with Fulk I Fitzwarin.
 It was seized back by King John in 1216 following a family dispute.
 More recently it was owned and run by Rolls Royce PLC as a private hotel and now is now in private hands and open to the public for the first time in its history.
 Within South Gloucestershire there are 37 monuments which have national status.
 These are known as scheduled monuments.
 Scheduled monuments are monuments and archaeological sites of national importance, which are given the highest level of protection.
 The ruins of the Church of St Helen in our grounds is one of those monuments.

-A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue.
-Stay for as little as one night or book the entire property outright for family get-togethers, business conferences and weddings.
+A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue or training room.

 Easily accessible from the M4 or M5 – Filton (10 mins), Bath (30 mins), Bristol (15 mins) and Cardiff (45 mins) are popular destinations from Old Church Farm.